HyTian LogoHyTian Car Wash

 The dual-mode approach delivered measurable outcomes across every dimension the operator prioritized.

 Full geometry coverage.
 Stationary-vehicle mode handles the streamlined ends.
 Tunnel-style mode handles the body section.
-Together, they achieve complete wash coverage of the entire 33.76-meter vehicle — including the complex aerodynamic profiles and windshield zones obstructed by mirror protrusions.
+Together, they achieve complete wash coverage of the entire 34-meter vehicle — including the complex aerodynamic profiles and windshield zones obstructed by mirror protrusions.
 No manual touch-up washing required.

 Optimized cycle time.
 By using tunnel-mode pass-through for the long body section, the system eliminated the need for the wash machine to travel the full vehicle length.
 The dual-mode approach reduced total wash cycle time compared to a single-mode mobile gantry running end to end.

 Reduced equipment wear.
-Limiting machine travel to the front and rear sections — rather than the full 33.76-meter length — reduced mechanical stress on the drive systems.
+Limiting machine travel to the front and rear sections — rather than the full length — reduced mechanical stress on the drive systems.
 Less travel distance per wash cycle means fewer maintenance intervals and lower long-term operating costs.

 Significant water savings.
 The integrated water treatment and recycling system routes treated wastewater back into the pre-rinse and brush washing stages.
 For a transit fleet running daily wash cycles, this reduces fresh water consumption substantially.
 Lower utility costs and a smaller environmental footprint follow directly.